Beaconsfield Gallery Vauxhall

 The Ragged Canteen is on Holiday from 27th July – reopening on Wednesday 10th August.

 In the meantime, please feel free to drop in and use our self-service tea urn.

 all-day brunch served weekends

 To make a table reservation or enquire about our menu call us on: 0207 582 6465

 Follow us on Facebook and Instagram:

 We are very passionate about ethically-sourced, seasonal food, and offer a daily changing vegetarian menu with gluten-free and vegan options, hand-made cakes, organic Monmouth coffee (from our vintage Italian Espresso machine!) and fair-trade teas throughout gallery opening hours.
-A variety of lunch options are available Wednesday-Friday with all-day brunch on Saturdays.
+A variety of lunch options are available Wednesday-Friday with all-day brunch on the weekend.

 Find us behind the wall in the historic Lambeth Ragged School, part of the emerging Vauxhall cultural quarter.
 Drop in to an inspirational environment with a continuous programme of progressive art, free Wi-fi, art magazines, weekend newspapers and an outside terrace for sunny days.

 Also you can pick up a loyalty card at the Café – on each visit we will stamp your card when you pay: collect 9 stamps then on your 10th visit choose any menu item free of charge… then pick up another card, fold it and start collecting again!